abrarrahmanabir/CFM-GP/README.md

 ## Training Instructions

 To train CFM-GP from scratch for all the datasets, run the following command.
 This will save the trained models in `./model/` directory.
+Finally, use GPU to run the code.

 ```bash
 bash train_script.sh